vmsaif/hosting_processing_sketch_on_github_pages_website/readme.md

 GitHub will automatically rebuild your website and your changes should be visible in a few minutes.

-### I want to rename my processing sketch file or create another sketch.
+### Q: I want to rename my processing sketch file or create another sketch.

 - If you want to change the filename of your sketch, you need to regenerate the index.html file by following STEP 6.